Updated July 2019

 Optimizing your messaging and timing is easier said than done.
 But with some analysis and testing, you can find the right balance of timing and message.

 The final step of a high-converting email is to make people take the desired action.
 In the case of an online retailer, that’s to make your subscribers visit your page and make a purchase.

 A counterintuitive fact is that people won’t take action unless you explicitly tell them to do it.
-So, if you are sending an email that features your latest products, you need to add a button that tells them to buy it.
-It’s a simple, yet frequently overlooked, idea.
+So, if you’re sending an email that features your latest products, you need to add a button that tells them to buy it.
+It’s a simple but frequently overlooked idea.

 You need to add relevant CTAs in every email you send.
 You can focus your CTAs on any action you like, but for the sake of this article, let’s focus on encouraging subscribers to make a purchase.